Twilight Struggle Digital Edition (Windows PC)

 You can cancel a P500 pre-order for this game just as easily as you can for any P500 game -- directly from your account on the website, without even contacting GMT.
 We hope you won't do that en masse, of course :-), but should you need to, it's no problem.

 Will We Have an Opportunity to See Another Demo before the Game Releases?
 Yes.
-This summer we will spend most of our time tweaking the AI and using in-house and outside test teams to help us squash bugs!
+We are still tweaking the AI and using in-house and outside test teams to help us squash bugs!
 There is also some cosmetic work left to be done (We're still not in love with the fonts used for the Influence numbers, for example).
-So as we move through that process, we want to provide another demo (like the one on our YouTube Channel from several months ago) so you guys can see our progress and get an even better feel for whether this game is for you.
+So as we move through that process, we want to provide another demo (like the one on our YouTube Channel from last year) so you guys can see our progress and get an even better feel for whether this game is for you.

 Minimum System Requirements: